msecrist-couchbase/smallcb-training-capella/README.md

 need ping / sanity checking REST endpoints?

+need to also proxy n1ql 8093 port so that command-line curl works? or, generate n1ql example so that it shows port 10003?

 iframe for access to web admin portal? need server-side proxy in golang? perhaps access to just query workbench?